sonodima/DXBG/README.md

 <p>
 </p>

-> Simple proof of concept for using Direct3D to draw over the background.
+> Simple proof of concept that uses Direct3D to draw over the background.

 ### How does it work?